skirienkopanea/diet/README.md

 * Same operations for diet plans, meals, and foods.

 ## Improvement points
+* Accuracy of seasonal data and other optional attributes (i.e. gluten, msc...)
+(Disclaimer: data beyond the macronutrients is not reliable!)
+* Implement micronutrients
+* Implement intake calculator
 * Make a GUI
-* Replace csv files for a database
+* Replace csv files for a database (preferably a free third party database)
+* Implement linear optimizations (perhaps in Python?)